Updated June 27, 2023

 No matter where you land on the political spectrum, you deserve the right to have your voice heard.
 A great way to keep your conversation positive is to empower your loved one and remind them how much each person matters in a democracy.

-If they’re on board with corruption reform, here are some things they can do:
+If they’re on board with fixing our broken political system, here are some things they can do:

 Now it’s up to you!